-Of (address)

-.....as my/our proxy to act for me/us and on my/our behalf at the annual general meeting that will be held for the purpose of passing ordinary resolutions to be proposed thereat or at any adjournment thereof, and to vote for and/or against such resolutions and/or to abstain from voting in respect of the ordinary shares registered in my/our name(s), in accordance with the following instructions:

-Number of votes tes ORDINARY.BUSINESS (one vote per ordinary share) Agendum For Against Abstain AGM 17-19-01 : Receive and adopt the Audited Financial Statements of the Company as of and for the year ended 31 December 2016 together with the reports of the Auditors and Directors thereon; AGM 17-19-02 : Declaration of dividend for the year 2016; AGM 17-19-03 : Retirement & re-appointment of Directors; AGM 17-19-04 : Appointment of the Auditors of the Company for the year 2017 and fixation of their remuneration;

-A proxy may not delegate his/her/its/their authority to any other person.
-This form of proxy will lapse and cease to be in force and effect immediately after the Annual General Meeting of the Company to be held on 15 June 2017 at 11:00 am at the Spectra Convention Centre, House - 19, Road - 7, Gulshan-1, Dhaka or at any adjournment thereof, unless it is revoked earlier.

-Signed at (place) on (date) June 2017
+I/We Of (address) being the holder(s) of ordinary share s in the company appoint at or at any adjournm appear and to vote for and/or against such resolute registered in my/our name(s), in accordance with the lutions and/or to olutions to be p abstain from vo roposed there Number of vo otes ORDINARY BUSINESS (one vote per ordin ary share) Agendum For Against Abstain AGM 18-20-01 Receive and adopt the Audited Financial Statements of the Company as of and for the year ended 31 December 2017 together with the reports of the Auditors and Directors thereon; AGM 18-20-02 : Declaration of dividend for the year 2017 ' ; AGM 18-20-03 : Retirement & re-appointment of Directors ; AGM 18-20-04 : Appointment of the Auditors of the Company for the year 2018 and fixation of their remuneration; of \square cease to be in force 28 June 2018 at 1 elegate his/her/its/their authority to any other and effect immediately after the Annual Gener 1:00 am at the Spectra Convention Centre, Hou ereof, unless it is revoked earlier. ral Meeting of th ne Company t o be held on Signed at (place) on (date) June 2018 Attested by me (where applicable) Please read the notes given on next page.

-Signature

-Attested by me

-(where applicable)

-Please read the notes given on next page.